chipsalliance/firrtl-spec/spec.md

 Note that the element type of a vector can be any type, including another aggregate type.
 The following example specifies a 20-element vector, each of which is a 10-element vector of 16-bit unsigned integers.

-TODO: *Any* type?
-What about probes and properties?

 ```firrtl
 UInt<16>[10][20]